snolfi/evorobotpy/README.md

 It includes a [guide](/doc/LearningHowToTrainRobots.pdf) that gently introduce the topic and explain how to use this and other available tools to train robots in simulation.

-All the software required is available ready to be used through the docker container [docker container](https://hub.docker.com/r/vkurenkov/cognitive-robotics) prepared by Vladislav Kurenkov that can be pulled, built and run through the following commands:
+All the software required is available ready to be used through the  [docker container](https://hub.docker.com/r/vkurenkov/cognitive-robotics) prepared by Vladislav Kurenkov that can be pulled, built and run through the following commands:

 ```
 # Download the container (CPU version)